The structure of the Kac-Wang-Yan algebra

 {\abstract The Lie algebra $\cD$ of regular differential operators on the circle has a universal central extension $\hat{\cD}$.
 The invariant subalgebra $\hat{\cD}^+$ under an involution preserving the principal gradation was introduced by Kac, Wang, and Yan.
 The vacuum $\hat{\cD}^+$-module with central charge $c\in\mathbb{C}$, and its irreducible quotient $\cV_c$, possess vertex algebra structures, and $\cV_c$ has a nontrivial structure if and only if $c\in \frac{1}{2}\mathbb{Z}$.
 We show that for each integer $n>0$, $\cV_{n/2}$ and $\cV_{-n}$ are $\cW$-algebras of types $\cW(2,4,\dots,2n)$ and $\cW(2,4,\dots, 2n^2+4n)$, respectively.
-These results are formal consequences of Weyl's first and second fundamental theorems of invariant theory for the orthogonal group $O(n)$ and the symplectic group $Sp(2n)$, respectively.
-Based on Sergeev's theorems on the invariant theory of $Osp(1,2n)$ we conjecture that $\cV_{-n + 1/2}$ is of type $\cW(2,4,\dots, 4n^2+8n+2)$, and we prove this for $n=1$.
-We give several applications of these results.}
+These results are formal consequences of Weyl's first and second fundamental theorems of invariant theory for the orthogonal group $\text{O}(n)$ and the symplectic group $\text{Sp}(2n)$, respectively.
+Based on Sergeev's theorems on the invariant theory of $\text{Osp}(1,2n)$ we conjecture that $\cV_{-n + 1/2}$ is of type $\cW(2,4,\dots, 4n^2+8n+2)$, and we prove this for $n=1$.
+As an application, we show that invariant subalgebras of $\beta\gamma$-systems and free fermion algebras under arbitrary reductive group actions are strongly finitely generated.}

 \keywords{invariant theory; vertex algebra; reductive group action; orbifold construction; strong finite generation; $\cW$-algebra}